2. MATERIAL ACCOUNTING POLICIES

 • Level 3

-They are un-observable inputs for the asset or liability reflecting significant modifications to observable related market data or Company's assumptions about pricing by market participants.
+They are un-observable inputs for the asset or liability reflecting material modifications to observable related market data or Company's assumptions about pricing by market participants.
 Fair values are determined in whole or in part using a valuation model based on assumptions that are neither supported by prices from observable current market transactions in the same instrument nor are they based on available market data.

 2.5.
 Investments in subsidiaries, associates and joint ventures